aksommerville/sevensauces/README.md

 ## TODO

+- [ ] Stepping into the cheat room, the first couple items you touch don't trigger.
+Feels like timing, is there a blackout period?
 - [x] !!!
 Getting texture faults pretty reliably at the first evening.
 Implement recording in Egg first to help diagnose.
 Probably need to rewrite graf/texcache.
 - [ ] Arrow should stop at solid tiles and disappear into water -- both very important for stone
 - [x] Sort sprites before render